pratheeka-26/GROUP15/README.md

 4) Research Objectives and Questions:

 Objectives:

-    - Provide a dashboard which helps us track state-level and county-level infection spread using the genome sequencing dataset.
-    - Analyze the data using Amazon Web Services tools and resources
+•	Analyze the data using Amazon Web Services tools and resources
+•	Provide dashboards on total positive cases in each state based on the type of tests performed along with visualizations

 Questions:

-    - Predicting the future variants of COVID-19 by examining the genome sequences of past variants
-    - Did the researchers establish causality, correlation, dependence, or some other kind of relationship with the past and anticipated future variants of the virus?
-    - Comparing genome sequences of different strains of the COVID -19 virus
+1. What is the percentage increase or decrease of total death rate in each state ?
+2. How well did the state handle the pandemic based on the no. of hospitalizations, recovery rate of infected people ?
+3. Analyzing the number of mild and severe infections based on antibody and antigen tests
+4. Predicting the increase in probable death rates in near future.
+5. Analyzing the data to determine the infection spread based on totalTestsViral, totalTestsPeopleViral and totalTestsEncounterViral